EsteveM/would-you-rather-project/README.md

 These are the steps to be followed to further develop and/or test this project:

 * Firstly, you have to download/clone the project files from this repository onto your local machine.
 Then, cd into the root folder where the project files are located.
-* Secondly, you have to run `npm install` and `npm start` to install all project dependencies, and start the development server, respectively.
+* Secondly, you have to run `yarn install` and `yarn start` to install all project dependencies, and start the development server, respectively.
 You should be able to view your app in the browser at *http://localhost:3000/*.
 * Thirdly, the application can be manually tested:
     * The user is initially shown a login page where one of the existing users can be chosen, in order to be logged in.
     ![login1](/ScreenShots/login1.png)